-In the event of a catastrophic disaster such as flood, fire, hurricane, earthquake, your data will not only remain safe, but accessible from any internet capable device so you can continue working as soon as possible
+In the event of a catastrophic disaster, be it flood, fire, hurricane, or earthquake, your data will not only remain safe, but accessible from any internet capable device so you can continue working as soon as possible.

 Secure Server Location: Data is located at a HIPAA compliant data center protected from theft, fire, power outages, natural disasters, etc.

 Data is Always Secure: Data is encrypted using 128 bit encryption.
-The instant that information leaves the server it is encrypted and it remains so until it arrives at the customer’s computer where it is un-encrypted.
+The instant any information leaves the server, it is encrypted and remains so until it arrives at the customer’s computer.
+Only then is it un-encrypted.

-Disaster Recovery: Hurricanes, Harvey, Katrina, and others is an example of how a Web-Based solution is the best method to keep data safe after a natural disaster.
-Those with Web-Based solutions were able to recover as soon as they had access back to their labs.
-Many with in-house solutions lost data permanently.
+Disaster Recovery: Natural disasters, such as hurricanes Harvey and Katrina, are examples of why a fully Web-Based solution is the best method to keep data safe in a crisis.
+After the storms had passed, those with Web-Based solutions were able to recover as soon as they had access back to their labs.
+However, many with in-house solutions lost data permanently.

 Multiple Access Levels: WebPathLab’s multiple levels of access allow only those with proper authorization to view critical patient information.
 Restricted access is in place for those doing quick accessioning, grossing, etc.

-To view an electronic copy of the Code of Federal Regulations, Title 45 – Public Welfare; sections 160, 162 and 164 click this link.
+To view an electronic copy of the Code of Federal Regulations, Title 45 – Public Welfare; sections 160, 162 and 164, click here.
 This website is provided by the National Archives and Records Administration.

 Key sections are:

-The following publication is HIPAA 101 for Health Care Providers and it was published by the US Dept of Health and Human Services.
-Another publication is Fax and Email Standards, and it was published by the College of American Pathologists cap.org.
-(CAP)
+This publication is HIPAA 101 for Health Care Providers, and it was published by the US Dept of Health and Human Services.